The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 Superintelligence may still be years away.

-If your enterprise is scaling reasoning systems without upstream constraint, it’s not innovating.
+If your enterprise is scaling reasoning systems without a refusal-first gate in front of execution, it’s not innovating.

 It’s gambling.